Cycling Clothing Buyers Guide + Video

 Here are our picks for the top pieces of cycling clothing to have on your radar, and why you might need them.

-The key function of base layers and thermals is to keep you at a comfortable temperature while you’re pedalling along.
+The key function of base layers and thermals is to keep you at a comfortable temperature while you’re riding.
 You’ll want these layers to be close-fitting but not excessively tight, and the type of material they’re made from will determine whether they’re right for your needs.

 A light, breathable base layer material such as polypropylene will help your sweat evaporate and keep your skin cool - perfect for hotter conditions.
 Conversely, a more insulated base layer will help you maintain your body heat while cycling in the cold winter months.